-ABOUT COLOUR continu
+ABOUT COLOUR continued

-GETTING THE BEST FROM CYMK
+GETTING THE BEST FROM CMYK

-Try to avoid large areas of the same colour - that's where colour issues (banding, ghosting etc.) becomes most noticeable - ask us for advice.
+Try to avoid large areas of the same colour - that's where colour issues (banding, ghosting etc.) becomes most noticeable.
 Try to break up large areas of colour with alternate elements or add a background image.
-Vignettes, or gradient fi IIs are best avoided - they have a tendency to show 'banding' and look unprofessional.
+Vignettes, or gradient fills are best avoided - they have a tendency to show 'banding' and look unprofessional.
 The Adobe website offers some advice on gradients if you wish to use them.